-Pay-per-click (PPC) marketing requires bidding on the right keywords.
+Pay-per-click (PPC) advertising requires bidding on the right keywords.
 In Google Ads and other PPC networks, keywords trigger impressions.
 When a user searches for a keyword on which you bid, the PPC network will serve him or her your ad.
 Bidding on relevant keywords associated with your business’s products or services will result in more conversions.

 Along with product- or service-related keywords, though, you should consider bidding on your business’s brand name as well.
 Most PPC networks support brand name bidding.
 By bidding on your business’s brand name, you’ll achieve a higher level of PPC marketing success in several ways.
 For more information on bidding, check out how Google Ads bidding works

 Bidding on your business’s brand terms will safeguard high-quality PPC traffic from your competitors.
 Google doesn’t prohibit advertisers from bidding on the brand names of their competitors.
 Even if your business’s brand name is trademarked, competitors can still bid on it.
 Google only prohibits the unauthorized use of trademarks in ad copy and display URLs.
 For keywords, your business’s brand name is up for grabs.

 Competitors may bid on your business’s brand name to try and steal its traffic.
 While you can’t stop them, you can retain your business’s traffic with name brand bidding.
 When a user searches for your business’s name and sees two ads, one from your competitor and another from your business, he or she will probably click your business’s ad.

 You can expect high conversion rates when bidding on your business’s brand name.
 Users who search for its brand name are familiar with your business.
 Maybe they’ve purchased a product or service from your business in the past, or perhaps they’ve read about your business in online reviews.
 Regardless, these users already know your business exists, and by searching for its brand name, they want to engage with it.